RajatJain4061/skyii/README.md

 2. Backend can be accessed by /admin.
 3. Gii is enabled for frontend and backend.
 4. Debug bar is enabled for frontend and backend.
-5. Commonly used extensions are added in composer file.
+5. Commonly used extensions are pre-installed and ready to use.
 6. API structure and API versioning is readymade.
 7. JSON formatter is enabled out of the box.
 8. /web/ is removed from the URL for backend, frontend and api folder structure.